p1ng-request/docs/templates/LinkedIn/LinkedIn_Send_message_to_new_connections.md

 **Author:** [Asif Syed](https://www.linkedin.com/in/www.linkedin.com/in/asifsyd/)

-Using this notebook, you can automate the task of sending introductory messages to the people you newly connected with on LinkedIn today.
+**Description:** This notebook allows users to quickly and easily send messages to their new LinkedIn connections.

 ## Input